IHE/RAD.IRA/input/pagecontent/rad-x3.md

 If the Receiver accepts the request, then the Receiver shall set the current context to be the `report` context of the received DiagnosticReport-open event.

+The Receiver shall broadcast the event to all subscribers that subscribed to the received event using Send Context Event [RAD-X9].

 #### 2:3.X3.4.2 Connect to Websocket Response Message

 ##### 2:3.X3.4.2.1 Trigger Events